tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/addupdate-or-delete-documents.md

 ```

 > [!NOTE]
->  For supported data sources, [indexers](https://docs.microsoft.com/azure/search/search-indexer-overview) offer an alternative methodology for loading and refreshing rowsets to Azure Search on an ad hoc or scheduled basis.
+>  For supported data sources, [indexers](https://docs.microsoft.com/azure/search/search-indexer-overview) offer an alternative methodology for adding and updating documents to Azure Search on an ad hoc or scheduled basis.
 See [Indexer operations &#40;Azure Search Service REST API&#41;](indexer-operations.md) for details.

 ## Request
 HTTPS is required for all service requests.
 You can upload, merge, merge-or-upload, or delete documents from a specified index using HTTP POST.